MuSR: Testing the Limits of Chain-of-thought with Multistep Soft Reasoning: Experiments

 We now evaluate a series of LLMs \citep{gpt3, gpt4, llama2, vicuna} with multiple prompting strategies.
 Specifically, we compare single-shot prompting, chain-of-thought \cite[CoT]{cot}, and a variant of chain-of-thought we call ``CoT+''.
 CoT+ uses an engineered textual description of the domain's reasoning strategy described in Section~\ref{sec:construction}.
-Prompts for CoT+ can be seen in Appendix~\ref{sec:eval_prompts}

-Finally, we test multiple neurosymbolic algorithms on domains that best match the settings those algorithms were designed for.
+Prompts for CoT+ can be seen in Appendix~\ref{sec:eval_prompts} Finally, we test multiple neurosymbolic algorithms on domains that best match the settings those algorithms were designed for.

-\paragraph{Zero-shot results On LLMs}
+\paragraph{Zero-shot results on LLMs}

 We first focus on the ability of large language models to solve this dataset zero-shot, given only the prompt.
 We constructed the dataset with this scenario in mind, but also evaluate a 1-shot prompt in Table~\ref{tab:prompting_variants}.